Asabeneh/30-Days-Of-JavaScript/readMe.md

 ## Introduction to Data types

-In JavaScript and also other programming languages, there are different types of data types.
+In JavaScript and other programming languages, there are different types of data types.
 The following are JavaScript primitive data types: _String, Number, Boolean, undefined, Null_, and _Symbol_.

 ### Numbers